Post updated 27/04/26

 BICS is a new government scheme aimed at reducing industrial electricity costs from April 2027.
 Its goal is simple: help UK industries compete on a global stage by removing a significant portion of non-commodity charges from eligible businesses’ electricity bills.

-Eligibility is determined on a combination of your SIC and Harmonised System (HS) codes and covers up to eight UK growth sectors, including advanced manufacturing, clean energy, life sciences, digital and technologies and more.
+Eligibility is determined on a combination of your SIC and Harmonised System (HS) codes and targets UK growth sectors, including advanced manufacturing, clean energy, life sciences and digital and technologies.

 Part of the Modern Industrial Strategy, it’s a structural change on a scale we don’t often see, and the businesses that prepare early will be best positioned to capture the value.